 INSECURE ATTACHMENT STYLES IN ADULTS

-If a person develops an insecure style of attachment, it can take one of three forms: avoidant, ambivalent or anxious, and disorganized.
-It is a lot harder to handle in adults than in kids.
+If a person develops an insecure attachment style, it can take one of three forms: avoidant, ambivalent or anxious, and disorganized.
+It is much harder for adults to handle than for kids.
 Why?
 Well, because as an adult, the experiences and childhood traumas aren’t fresh, unlike a kid who doesn’t necessarily have his bearings.
-What I’m trying to say is that the issues can be trashed easier in kids because they are younger.
-But harder in adults because it’s like a scar, doesn’t seem to hurt much but the marks are still visible.
+I’m trying to say that the issues can be trashed easier in kids because they are younger.
+But it is harder in adults because it’s like a scar; it doesn’t seem to hurt much, but the marks are still visible.
 Now, how do you deal with an insecure attachment style?

 HOW TO DEAL WITH INSECURE ATTACHMENT STYLES